Corporate Governance

 Concerns

-LCSS’ Whistle-blowing Policy provides an avenue for anyone to report in confidence and without fear of retaliation or unfair treatment, any concerns about suspected misconduct or wrongdoing including, but not limited to:
+LCSS’s whistle-blowing policy provides an avenue for anyone to report in confidence and without fear of retaliation or unfair treatment, any concerns about suspected misconduct or wrongdoing including, but not limited to:

 • Unethical and improper practices or alleged misconduct in matters of financial reporting, internal controls or other related matters.